Missing default value for unused bits

 As stated earlier, an obvious workaround could be a tie-off with part select, but I do not know if and how we will proceed with that.
 This seemed to work by injecting part selection to the XML file of a design, but the editor does not currently allow it.

-#5 Updated by Richard Schindler about 1 year ago
+#5 Updated by Richard Schindler over 1 year ago

 I think the current implementation of unconnected ports is not correct.